alfalfa to fix nitrogen

 Vetches are winter-hardy and thus are suitable for cooler seasons.
 Hairy vetch is the strongest type that is a good nitrogen-fixing winter cover crop.
 It is planted in early fall for the roots to establish before the first frosts.

-Peas or beans can be used as a summer nitrogen-fixing cover crop or harvested for food.
+Bean growing might serve two purposes: covering the soil with summer nitrogen-fixing crops or harvesting for food.
 Both ways, they enrich the soil with plant-suitable N. Southern peas prefer warm seasons and are sown when the soil temperature reaches 60F.

 The list of nitrogen-fixing plants for agriculture is quite versatile and includes, among others: